Check your mortgage options

 If you’ve got a 5% deposit and therefore need a 95% LTV mortgage, you’ll likely pay higher rates and have less choice of lenders because lenders see these mortgages as riskier.

-If you’ve got a 5% deposit and you’re looking at the best first time buyer mortgage rates, here are the lowest rates on 2 and 5 year fixed rate mortgages.
-The tables below show the rate you’ll pay during the initial term, the fees you’ll have to pay the lender and then the monthly cost you’ll pay if you borrow £100,000 and £200,000 over a 30 year mortgage term.
+So if you’ve got a 5% deposit and you’re looking at the best first time buyer mortgage rates, here are the lowest rates on 2 and 5 year fixed rate mortgages.
+This table shows the rates, any fees you’ll have to pay and the monthly cost of borrowing £200,000 over 30 years.

 2 year fixed rate mortgages